derkoe/website/content/blog/beating-c-with-java.md

 ---
 tags: ["java", "linux"]
-date: "2020-06-07"
+date: "2020-06-15"
-title: "Beating C with 32 Lines of Java"
+title: "Beating C with 33 Lines of Java"
 author: Christian Köberl
 summary: Writing a faster word count (wc) in Java.
-draft: true
 ---

-After reading the "Beating C with X lines of Y" [^1] last year I immediatly thought about trying this in my go-to language: Java.
+After reading the "Beating C with X lines of Y" [^1] last year I immediately thought about trying this in my go-to language: Java.
 Now you might ask: "Java?
 Isn't Java known to have a slow startup and heavy memory footprint?"
 But let's see how Java performs - especially with its latest incarnation [GraalVM](https://www.graalvm.org/).

 ## Benchmarking